NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 W gave the source a frequency of 0.15, and specified a [`ContinuousSource`](../Python_User_Interface/#continuoussource) which is just a fixed-frequency sinusoid $\exp(-i\omega t)$ that by default is turned on at $t=0$.
 Recall that, in [Meep units](../Introduction.md#units-in-meep), frequency is specified in units of $2\pi c$, which is equivalent to the inverse of the vacuum wavelength.
 Thus, 0.15 corresponds to a vacuum wavelength of about $1/0.15=6.67$ &#956;m, or a wavelength of about 2 in the $\varepsilon=12$ material &mdash; thus, our waveguide is half a wavelength wide, which should hopefully make it single mode.
 In fact, the cutoff for single-mode behavior in this waveguide is analytically solvable, and corresponds to a frequency of 1/2√11 or roughly 0.15076.
 Note also that to specify a $J_z$, we specify a component `Ez` (e.g., if we wanted a magnetic current, we would specify `Hx`, `Hy`, or `Hz`).
 The current is located at $(-7,0)$, which is 1 &#956;m to the right of the left edge of the cell &mdash; we always want to leave a little space between sources and the cell boundaries, to keep the boundary conditions from interfering with them.

-Speaking of boundary conditions, we want to add absorbing boundaries around our cell.
+As for boundary conditions, we want to add absorbing boundaries around our cell.
 Absorbing boundaries in Meep are handled by [perfectly matched layers](../Perfectly_Matched_Layer.md) (PML) &mdash;  which aren't really a boundary condition at all, but rather a fictitious absorbing material added around the edges of the cell.
 To add an absorbing layer of thickness 1 &#956;m around all sides of the cell, we do:

 ```py
 pml_layers = [mp.PML(1.0)]